hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `estimatorNotice`
 This provides the HTML content of the disclaimer notice displayed at the bottom of the Rewards Estimator section in the Staking page.
-When not specified, there is no notice.
+If not specified, there is no notice.

 ### `walletChooserDisclaimerPopup`
 This provides the HTML content of the disclaimer popup dialog displayed by the Connect Wallet dialog.
-When not specified, this pop-up dialog is not shown.
+If not specified, this pop-up dialog is not shown.

 ### `googleTagID`
 This provides the global site tag ID to be used by Google Analytics.
 When specified, it will trigger the display of a